 Trees can be protected either by Tree Preservation Orders or being within a Conservation Area.
 If in doubt as to the protected status of a tree, the Council can advise on this as planning consent is required to carry out work on them.
-Tree Preservation Order Consent application forms can be found on the Development Control page.
+Tree Preservation Order Consent application forms can be found on the Planning pages.

 Trees situated in gardens, particularly front gardens or where they form part of pre-development hedgerows can also be legally protected by being the subject of restrictive covenants in property deeds.
 Reference should therefore be made to a property's deeds and the authority who had the covenant inserted, before considering carrying out work on the tree.

 The cutting back of any trees in public open space or parks without the Council’s expressed permission can be considered 'criminal damage', the tree being a community asset with a value, and will be reported as such to the Police.

 A tree is owned by (and therefore the responsibility of) the person on whose land it stands.
 If a tree straddles a border, ownership lies with the land on which it was originally planted.
 This can be difficult to determine so in practice shared ownership is often assumed.
 For all practical purposes trees on the highway are the responsibility of the Highway Authority.
 The Highway Authority has an interest to ensure that these trees do not present a danger to highway users.

 A Highway Authority can require land owners to remove or prune trees adjacent to the highway which are considered to be dangerous.